 Adding indoor plants to the interior of your home can refresh it and enhance it overall.
 In addition to plants visually enhancing a room, they also boost the quality of the air inside.
 As long as you keep your plants happy, they’ll do the same for you.
-Providing indoor plants with sufficient levels of nutrients, oxygen, and water keeps them healthy and your home in an optimal condition.
-Indoor plants are more than just a colourful decoration in a home, they can improve and purify air quality and increase focus.
+Providing indoor plants with sufficient levels of nutrients, oxygen, and water keeps them healthy and your home in optimal condition.
+Indoor plants are more than just a colorful decoration in a home, they can improve and purify air quality and increase focus.
 That is why it is critical to ensure you care for your plants properly and place them in a suitable environment.

 In this article, Cedar Grounds breaks down the three key ways to care for your indoor plants to ensure their health as well as yours.

 For potted indoor plants, you should keep the soil moist but not completely wet.
 If the soil becomes too wet, the roots of the plant can become damaged and hinder the plant from continuing to grow.
 In the worst-case scenario, over-watering a plant can cause it to die.
 Certain plants, especially those with thicker leaves, may require more watering than other plant variations.
 If any mold begins to grow on the surface of the potted plant soil, that’s indicative of overwatering.
 Succulents require longer periods of complete dryness than other plants in between watering.